 You have lost the trust of the general public.
 Without the higher standards, we will lose them forever.

-1. adopting a single, definable, and enforceable standard of care
+- Adopting a single, definable, and enforceable standard of care;

-2. establishing a consistent treatment of all individuals and firms that engage in similar activities
+- Establishing a consistent treatment of all individuals and firms that engage in similar activities;

-3. applying such a standard when broker-dealers provide personalized investment advice to retail investors
+- Applying such a standard when broker-dealers provide personalized investment advice to retail investors; and

-4. a fiduciary level standard that requires the duties of prudence, loyalty, and care for those who provide personalized investment advice
+- A fiduciary level standard that requires the duties of prudence, loyalty, and care for those who provide personalized investment advice.

 David H. Lindau, CFP, CPA